kautils/jvm_info/readme.md

 ```

 * build  with name
-* assume that build with like below with name 'system_jdk'
+* assume that build with like below with name 'corretto-18.0.2'
 * cmake -S . -B ./build -DJVM_NAME='corretto-18.0.2'
 ```cmake
 set(KautilJniJvmInfo-corretto-18.0.2-0.0.1.interface_DIR  "path_to KautilJniJvmInfo-corretto-18.0.2-0.0.1.interfaceConfig.cmake dir")